JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 Nor its moat, nor its plastered fortress.
 Saith Kabir, what more can I now say
 Than that the society of saints is heaven ?

 Kabir tells how he subdued his evil passions.

-XVII
+<p style="text-align:center;">XVII</p>

-How shall I subdue this beautiful fortress, [^xx1] my brother, Which hath double walls [^xx2] and triple moats,[^xx3] Whose entrenchments are the five subtle elements, the twenty-five categories* worldly love, pride, jealousy, and very powerful Maya ?
+How shall I subdue this beautiful fortress, [^376] my brother, Which hath double walls [^377] and triple moats,[^378] Whose entrenchments are the five _subtle elements_, the twenty-five _categories_[^379] worldly love, pride, jealousy, and very powerful Maya ?
-I who am poor cannot obtain strength to take that fortress \ what shall I do, O God ?
+I who am poor cannot obtain strength to take that fortress; what shall I do, O God ?
 Lust is its folding doors, woe and weal its gate-keepers, demerits and merits its gates ;
 Anger, which is very quarrelsome, its commander ; and the heart its rebel king.
-The defenders had dainties for their coats of mail, egoism for their helmets, and evil understanding for the bows they drew ;
+The _defenders_ had dainties for their coats of mail, egoism for their helmets, and evil understanding for the bows they drew ;
-Covetousness, which dwelleth in the quiver of the heart, became their arrows ; thus the fortress was impregnable ;
+Covetousness, which dwelleth in _the quiver_ of the heart, became their arrows ; thus the fortress was impregnable ;
-But I made divine love the fuse, meditation the howitzer, and divine knowledge the shells ;
+But I made _divine_ love the fuse, meditation the howitzer, and divine knowledge the shells ;
-I gently lit the fuse with the fire of God's name, and captured the fortress with one shot.
+I gently lit the fuse with the fire of God's _name_, and captured _the fortress_ with one shot.
-I began to fight assisted by truth and contentment, and battered both its doors ;
+I began to fight assisted by truth and contentment, and battered both its doors ; <span id="p267"><sup><small>[ p.

-[^xx1] The body.

-[^xx2] The two walls are doubt and wrong-headedness.

-[^xx3] The three moats are the three qualities,

-[^xx4] [^xx7] he "twenty-five categories of the Sankhya philosophy.
-See Monier Williams's Indian Wisdom and the Introduction to Cockburn Thompson's Bhagavat Gila.
-An enumeration of the categories here would not assist the Sikh student.

-<span id="p267"><sup><small>[ p.
 267 ]</small></sup></span>
 By the favour of the congregation of the saints and of the guru I made its king a prisoner.
 By dint of remembering God I, a coward, have cut the noose of Death.
 The slave Kabir hath scaled the fortress, and secured an imperishable empire.

 The following refers to another persecution of Kabir : —

 <p style="text-align:center;">XVIII</p>